nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 The ``name`` variable values starting with ``your-`` in the above code block are just examples and you can replace them as needed.
 The above example includes a fork of the ``mcuboot`` project, but you can fork any project in :file:`nrf/west.yml`.

-Once you have your new manifest repository hosted online, you can use it with west just like you use the `fw-nrfconnect-nrf`_  repository when :ref:`getting <dm-wf-get-ncs>` and later :ref:`updating <dm-wf-update-ncs>` the source code.
+Once you have your new manifest repository hosted online, you can use it with west just like you use the `sdk-nrf`_  repository when :ref:`getting <dm-wf-get-ncs>` and later :ref:`updating <dm-wf-update-ncs>` the source code.
-You just need to replace ``fw-nrfconnect-nrf`` and ``nrf`` with the repository name and path you have chosen for your manifest repository as shown in the following code:
+You just need to replace ``sdk-nrf`` and ``nrf`` with the repository name and path you have chosen for your manifest repository as shown in the following code:

 .. code-block:: none